jmora/mindgraph/pages/exhaust theory.md

 	- Especially if these errors will not be noted before months of iterations and running into an unforeseen case
 - Similarly, when solving a problem, the corresponding [[definition]] and characterization of the problem allow understanding the problem and finding a solution to it, faster, and with better foundations.
 	- Good foundations allow for [[incremental]] work, rather than [[disposable]] work that goes back to square one iteratively. ([[Sisyphos curse]])
+	- Normally, nothing is more costly than doing work that is ultimately useless and discarded.
+Related [[Lean]].
 - #speculation there is a bias against theory for a number of reasons, including the use of fake theory by impostors.
 	- Related: [[impostor]], [[market for lemons]], [[delusion]].
 	- There is a maximum asymmetry that a market may sustain before degenerating into a [[market for lemons]].